 Transactions whose terms are denominated in a currency other than the functional currency, including transactions denominated in local currency of foreign subsidiaries whose functional currency is the US dollar, are recorded at the exchange rate prevailing at the date of the transaction.
 Assets and liabilities in foreign currency are translated into US dollars using month-end spot foreign exchange rates.
-The effects of translation of monetary assets and liabilities into US dollar are included in current year's earnings in the line item "gain (loss) on financial instruments, net" in the consolidated statement of profit or loss.
+The effects of translation of monetary assets and liabilities into US dollar are included in current year's earnings in the line item "gain (loss) on financial instruments, net" in the consolidated statement of profit or loss, except for those corresponding to monetary items that are designated as hedge items in qualifying cash flow or net investment hedges recognized in other comprehensive income until maturity or sale, at which time the carrying amount is reclassified to profit or loss, except for the carrying amount of equity instruments designated to be measured at fair value through other comprehensive income.

-Differences arising on settlement or translation of monetary items are recognized in profit or loss, except for monetary items that are designated as part of the hedge of the Bank's net investment in a foreign operation.
-These are recognized in accumulated other comprehensive income until the net investment is disposed of, at which time, the cumulative amount is reclassified to profit or loss, except for the cumulative amount equity instruments measured at fair value through other comprehensive income.
 Tax charges and credits attributable to exchange differences on those monetary items are also recorded in accumulated other comprehensive income, if applicable.